 Because of the services that Catholic Charities provides, it is largely funded by federal, state and local dollars.
 Approximately 85% of the operating budget comes from government dollars.
 The remainder is funded by private individuals, local corporations, foundations and other community partners.

-To donate to Catholic Charities, visit the donate page
+To donate to Catholic Charities, visit the Ways to Give

 If I need help or I'm interested in Catholic Charities' services, who should i contact?

-Please call our main number, 505-724-4670.
-Our receptionists are available from 8 am - 5 pm on Monday - Friday to help direct you to the right place for your needs.
+Our receptionists are available from 8:00 AM to 5:00 PM, Monday through Friday, to help you find the right resources for your needs.

 How can I donate to disaster relief?